Gunmen of the Apocalypse: Production

 Written by Rob Grant and Doug Naylor, the script was originally titled "The Four Horsemen of the Apocalypse", and then had the working title of "High Midnight"; it was later changed to "Gunmen of the Apocalypse".
 The Western themes of the episode were written first, with the plot framing with the Simulants coming later, and described by Grant and Naylor as a "roast beef western" (parodying the phrase 'Spaghetti Western').

 During filming of the episode, Janet Street-Porter was Head of Art & Culture at the BBC.
-When she received the ambitious script for "Gunmen..." she sent out a memo that all production for the episode be stopped immediately, because she believed it too difficult to film, too costly and too time-consuming.
-By the time the Red Dwarf crew received her memo, filming had already wrapped and post-production already started.
+When she received the ambitious script for "Gunmen..." she sent out a memo that all production for the episode be stopped immediately, because she believed it too difficult to film.
+By the time the Red Dwarf crew received her memo, filming had already wrapped.

 Denis Lill appears as the Simulant Captain and Death.
 The other 'Apocalypse Boys' were played by Dinny Powell, Robert Inch and Jeremy Peters playing Famine, War and Pestilence respectively.
 Jennifer Calvert plays the 'Artificial Reality' character in Lister's detective scenario.
 Steve Devereaux plays Jimmy.
 Liz Hickling appears as Simulant Lieutenant, Imogen Bain plays Lola and Stephen Marcus plays Bear Strangler McGee.

 It was filmed at Laredo, a Wild West reenactment town in Kent.